rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <br>
 <br>

 <p>The estimator and hyperparameters found for the best model are shown in the table below.
-The hyperparameters were found using scikit-learn's GridSearchCV class with cross-validation.</p>
+The hyperparameters were found using scikit-learn's <span class="custom">GridSearchCV</span> class with cross-validation.</p>

 <div id="table3">
 <table style="font-size: 14px;">